-Snowy Peaks Winery and Tasting Room Sample wines made with grapes grown in Colorado. snowypeakswinery.com
+Snowy Peaks Winery and Tasting Room Sample wines from Colorado grapes and nibble on gourmet snacks. snowypeakswinery.com

-Casa Grande Affordable Mexican food is all the better with views of the Big Thompson River. casagrandemexicana.com
+Casa Grande Affordable Mexican food such as carne asada and tacos al carbon is all the better with Big Thompson River views. casagrandemexicana.com

-Notchtop Bakery and Cafe The French Toast Sandwich stuffed with scrambled eggs, ham and cheddar cheese, is just one of the dishes that makes this a favorite breakfast or lunch spot. thenotchtop.com
+Notchtop Bakery and Cafe Breakfast or lunch diners love the French Toast Sandwich, stuffed with scrambled eggs, ham and cheddar cheese. thenotchtop.com

 Poppy’s Pizza and Grill A wheat beer from Estes Park Brewery goes well with pizza on homemade crust covered in your choice of five sauces and 40 toppings. poppyspizzaandgrill.com